davidpham5/weather/README.md

-# weather app
+# Weather: AngularJS and Dark Sky

 Hello there.
-This small little project is to help developers learn Dark Sky API.
+This little project aims to understand the Dark Sky API.
+Dark Sky API can display weather data for the next hour.
 The following will help you get setup.

+## Installation
+- Clone the repo
-## Sign up for Dark Sky API
+- Sign up for Dark Sky API key. in routes, edit `index.js`  and set apiKey variable to your API Key.
-You will need an API key to make calls to their API: https://darksky.net/dev/
+- `npm install` inside the root directory
+- start the server with `grunt`